Martin Sheen: Awards and honors

 In film, Sheen has won the Best Actor award at the San Sebastián International Film Festival for his performance as Kit Carruthers in Badlands.
 Sheen's portrayal of Capt.
 Willard in Apocalypse Now earned a nomination for the BAFTA Award for Best Actor.
-In television, Sheen has won a Golden Globe and two Screen Actors Guild awards for playing the role of President Josiah Bartlet in The West Wing, and an Emmy for guest starring in the sitcom Murphy Brown.
+In television, Sheen has won a Golden Globe and two Actor Awards for the role of President Josiah Bartlet in The West Wing, and an Emmy for guest starring in the sitcom Murphy Brown.
 Sheen received a star on the Hollywood Walk of Fame in 1989.

 In the spring of 1989, Sheen was named honorary mayor of Malibu, California.
 He promptly marked his appointment with a decree proclaiming the area "a nuclear-free zone, a sanctuary for aliens and the homeless, and a protected environment for all life, wild and tame".
 Some local citizens were angered by the decree, and the Malibu Chamber of Commerce met in June of that year to consider revoking his title, but voted unanimously to retain him.